Professionally speaking …

-My career in nature conservation means that I am familiar with the language of countryside managers, ecologists, natural environment scientists and advisors; as well as related ecological concepts, techniques, terminology, funding sources and project development – and a lot of Latin names!
-I can bring this knowledge to the range of writing about wildlife, environment and related science, so that it is as effective and influential as it needs to be.
+My career in nature conservation means that I am familiar with the language of countryside managers, ecologists, natural environment scientists and advisors as well as related ecological concepts, techniques, terminology, funding sources and project development – and a lot of Latin names!
+I can bring this knowledge to the range of writing about wildlife and the environment, and related science, so that it is as effective and influential as it needs to be.
 The natural world, including its human inhabitants, needs every voice and advocate to be heard loud and clear.

 When I am not working …

 I enjoy walking with my dog in the Shropshire Hills.
-She likes wildlife as much as I do but tries to behave herself, anyway, sometimes successfully.
+She likes wildlife as much as I do but tries to behave herself anyway, sometimes successfully.
 I enjoy sport – mainly as a spectator although I do play tennis.
 I enjoy the cinema and theatre tremendously but much less often than I would like.
 I have travelled widely, mostly to see wildlife in Africa, Asia, North and South America, Australia and occasionally Europe.
 I have trekked in the Himalayas, Atlas Mountains, Simian Mountains, northern Laos and the UK.
 In recent years I have limited myself to the UK which has an immensely varied landscape full of overlooked wonders.

 I occasionally read the odd book …